-Our blogmaster has done an excellent job of using Russell Kirk’s words to show both the danger and the attraction of libertarianism for conservatives.
-The post on Freud and the academy shows, I think, the nature of the common enemy conservatives share with libertarians.
+Our editor has done an excellent job of using Russell Kirk’s words to show both the danger and the attraction of libertarianism for conservatives.
+The essay on Freud and the academy shows, I think, the nature of the common enemy conservatives share with libertarians.
 No conservative wants to be coddled, or to have his children coddled, by the nanny state; it is dehumanizing as well as debilitating.
 And, as Kirk also points out, opposition to the nanny state has led many of us (myself included) to refer to ourselves as libertarians—at least until experience and a little reading showed to us our error.

 But just as commitment to the common cause of anti-communism brought about the disaster of post-Soviet “conservatism” (in a phrase, “the Bush II Administration”), so too much focus on our sharing with libertarians a strong opposition to the nanny state would be disastrous for conservatism today.
 Barbara clearly is right that we must make common cause with many people with whom we disagree on much, but what effective “cause” do we share with true-blue libertarians?
 As Brad himself points out, the leviathan state is not going to disappear, or be torn down.
 As has often been noted, even conservatives, once they get to Washington, tend to think that the cesspool of that city is really a hot tub.
 So, for example, when Republicans regain power I am confident that they will make our new, socialized medical system more efficient and “user-friendly.”
 But, sadly, it will remain.